NeetheCheeBao/.github/profile/README.md

 ### 👤 About me

 - Dedicated to optimizing Windows OS, performance comes first
-- I prefer graphical software tools
+- Passionate about GUI and TUI tools
-- Hardcore coding and Vibe coding
+- I like synthwave
 - Astronomy enthusiast
 - Exploring the universe